 Following voter approval of Proposition D, the City Council adopted the Cannon Road Agricultural and Open Space Zone to implement the proposition.
-The new zone will become effective when the associated LCP amendment is approved by the California Coastal Commission.
+The zone was approved by the California Coastal Commission but only for the affected parcels south of Cannon Road.